 Though not proficient in the Spanish language, Charlie had his own special way of communicating through his warm smile, his teasing, and his ability to really see people…especially those that the world had forgotten or overlooked.

 Within a few years of launching Heart to Honduras Charlie became sick with an incurable lung disease.
 So strong was his identification with the people of Honduras that he chose to spend his last weeks living among them.
 At the time of his death, he was buried on Ambassador Mountain in the village of Canchias…the place he worked to bring God’s vision to fruition.

 Charlie began something that has continued to expand, grow, and mature over the past years.
-The work and impact of Heart to Honduras is now being felt throughout the countries of Honduras, Nicaragua and Costa Rica.
 The realities of poverty, injustice and isolation that first moved Charlie to do something are being transformed.
 Today pastors and churches are formed as disciples, and take the lead in bringing about healthy transformation in the community where God has placed them.